 Skip To Content

-The mosaic dataset is the optimal data model for managing imagery and raster data in ArcGIS.
+The mosaic dataset is the recommended data model for managing imagery and raster data in ArcGIS.

-When managing multiple collections of imagery, it may be beneficial to use source, derived, and referenced mosaic datasets—more detail on this model for image management is provided in the following section.
+When managing multiple collections of imagery, it is recommended that you use source, derived, and referenced mosaic datasets—more detail on this model for image management is provided in the following section.

 Create a geodatabase

 Mosaic datasets are stored in a geodatabase.
-In most cases, file geodatabases are used, which scale well and are simple.
-Geodatabases can be created by right-clicking on a folder in the Catalog and selecting New File Geodatabase, or using the Create File Geodatabase or Create Enterprise Geodatabase tool.
+In most cases, file geodatabases are used because scaling is simple.
+Geodatabases can be created by right-clicking a folder in the Catalog pane and selecting New File Geodatabase, or using the Create File Geodatabase or Create Enterprise Geodatabase tool.
 For file geodatabases, only the name and location are required.

-For Enterprise geodatabases, you'll need to create database connection and provide the server name and connection details.
+For enterprise geodatabases, you must create the database connection and provide the server name and connection details.
 Learn more about creating an enterprise geodatabase.

-To create a new mosaic dataset, you can either right click on a geodatabase in the Catalog, or use the Create Mosaic Dataset tool.
-The spatial reference system, number of bands, and bit depth that are appropriate for the data being added should be specified.
+To create a mosaic dataset, you can either right-click a geodatabase in the Catalog pane, or use the Create Mosaic Dataset tool.
+Specify the spatial reference system, number of bands, and bit depth that are appropriate for the data being added.

-If all the source data will be in a single spatial reference system, then that is often used for the mosaic dataset.
-However, the data in a mosaic dataset can be from multiple spatial references and in many cases it is more appropriate to create the mosaic dataset in the spatial reference system that will encompass all the data that could be added.
+If all the source data will be in a single spatial reference system, that is the system used for the mosaic dataset.
+However, the data in a mosaic dataset can be from multiple spatial references and in many cases, it is recommended that you create the mosaic dataset in the spatial reference system that will encompass all the data that could be added.

-For global datasets, the Web Mercator Auxiliary Sphere projection is often used because it provides near-global (excluding the poles) coverage and results in pixel sizes that are in meters, which is often easier to understand and more appropriate than the decimal degrees used in the geographic projection WGS84.
-Note that all pixels are transformed directly to the spatial reference system of the client application, so having a mosaic dataset in a different spatial reference system from the source does not result in additional resampling and has a negligible effect on performance.
+For global datasets, the Web Mercator Auxiliary Sphere projection is often used because it provides near-global (excluding the poles) coverage and results in pixel sizes that are in meters and in a local area's Cartesian (X scale =Y scale), which is often easier to understand and more appropriate than the decimal degrees used in the geographic projection WGS84, which is not Cartesian.
+Note that a meter in Web Mercator is not a real meter, but decreases in size as one moves toward the poles.
+For example, in Anchorage (45 degrees north), a meter in Web Mercator represents only about 50 centimeters on the ground.
+For mosaic datasets, the choice of mosaic dataset spatial reference is often not critical as it is used only for defining the footprints.
+All transforms are applied from the spatial reference that the pixels are stored in to the spatial reference system of the client application.
+Having a mosaic dataset in a different spatial reference system from the source does not result in additional re-sampling and has a negligible effect on performance.

-The curvature of the projection should, where possible, be similar to the source.
-For example, UTM and Web Mercator are both transverse Mercator projections so there is no change in curvature.
-If there is a change in curvature (e.g. to Lambert Conformal) then additional vertices may be added to the footprints so that they represent the extent accurately.
-If too many vertices (more than 1000) are added, this can increase the time required to clip the image.
-It is generally advantageous to reduce the number where possible.
+Where possible, ensure that the curvature of the projection is similar to the source.
+For example, UTM and Web Mercator are both transverse Mercator projections, so there is no change in curvature.
+If there is a change in curvature (for example, to Lambert Conformal), additional vertices may be added to the footprints so that they represent the extent accurately.
+If too many vertices (more than 1,000) are added, this can increase the time required to clip the image.
+It is recommended that you reduce the number where possible.

 If the number of bands and bit depth are not defined, they are taken from the first dataset that is added to the mosaic dataset.
 In data-specific workflow scripts, the bands and bit depth are defined when the mosaic dataset is created to ensure that they are set correctly.

-The product definition customizes the mosaic dataset to define specific bands and wavelengths and controls how it is displays by default, and aids in some processing.
-This is more important for multispectral imagery where correctly defining the bands simplifies the integration of other analysis and display tools later.
+The product definition customizes the mosaic dataset to define specific bands and wavelengths, controls how it displays by default, and aids in some processing.
+This is more important for multispectral imagery in which correctly defining the bands simplifies the integration of other analysis and display tools later.

 Learn more about creating a mosaic dataset.